rhaiscript/book/src/engine/dsl.md

 * `inputs[4] = Expression(row.weight > 50)` &ndash; filter predicate

-Other identifiers, such as `"calculate"`, `"FROM"`, as well as symbols such as `->` and `:` etc., are parsed in the order defined within the custom syntax.
+Other identifiers, such as `"calculate"`, `"FROM"`, as well as symbols such as `->` and `:` etc., are parsed in the order defined within the [custom syntax].